-So, let me do a comparison between the Holden model or we what we call as a Chern insulator and this quantum spin Hall insulator.
-So, we will call a Chern insulator or same as Holden model and quantum spin Hall insulator QSH insulator and or a same as Kane-Mele model okay.
+So, let me do a comparison between the Holden model or we what we call as a churn insulator and this quantum spin hall insulator.
+So, we will call a churn insulator or same as Holden model and quantum spin hall insulator QSH insulator and or a same as Kenmele model ok.
 So, let me make a comparison between the two in terms of a number of things that we have learned so far.
 It is like a summary of what we have learned.
 So, we have in no particular order.
 So, there are chiral edge states that is electrons move in different directions in opposite sides of the sample and there are helical edge states where they are spin filtered.
-So, this is one so this spin filtered second is this is called as a Chern number as the topological invariant and that is why they are called as Chern insulator Z 2 invariant okay.
+So, this is one so this spin filtered second is this is called as a churn number as the topological invariant and that is why they are called as churn insulator Z 2 invariant ok.
 Number 3 time reversal symmetry is broken let us call it as TRS is broken, TRS is intact.
 So, we have told about the implications of time reversal symmetry.
-So, it shows a quantum anomalous Hall effect shows spin hall effect will show you the spin conductivity or spin hall conductance spin hall effect quantum spin hall effect.

-Quantum spin hall effect and one sees a plateau in the spin Hall conductivity at e square over h plateau at e over 2 pi last, but not the least of course we have a low energy Hamiltonian H equal to h cross V f q x sigma x tau z plus a q y sigma y plus 3 root 3 T 2 which you can call it either a lambda S O also sigma z tau z and similarly a low energy Hamiltonian is h cross V f q x sigma x tau z plus a q y sigma y and a plus this 3 root 3 T

-2 sigma z tau z S z that is the spin and plus a lambda R and sigma x S y tau z minus sigma y S x.
-Compared to the last slide we had to change these notations a little because now sigma denotes the sub lattice degrees of freedom while S denotes the actual spin degrees of freedom okay.
-So, these are a summary of these two type of insulator and both are very important in their own right okay.
-So, here we just show that the graphene only with the Rashba term there is no Haldane term and so on.
-So, you see that this is just the tight binding graphene and this is the Rashba term.
+So, it shows a quantum anomalous hall effect shows spin hall effect will show you the spin conductivity or spin hall conductance spin hall effect quantum spin hall effect.
+Quantum spin hall effect and one sees a plateau in the spin hall conductivity at e square over h plateau at e over 2 pi last, but not the least of course, we have a low energy Hamiltonian h equal to h cross V f q x sigma x tau z plus a q y sigma y plus 3 root 3 T 2 which you can call it either a lambda S O also sigma z tau z and similarly a low energy Hamiltonian is h cross V f q x sigma x tau z plus a q y sigma y and a plus this 3 root 3 T 2 sigma z tau z S z that is the spin and plus a lambda R and sigma x S y tau z minus sigma y S x compared to the last slide we had to change these notations a little because now sigma denotes the sub lattice degrees of freedom while S denotes the actual spin degrees of freedom ok.
+So, these are a summary of these two type of insulator and both are very important in their own right ok.